 In massive contrast, of course, is the game of cricket: gloriously multilayered, with strategy, tactics and ordinary operations available in abundance.
 Cricket is collective chess for 22 people; a celebration of the earth and the sky; a one-on-one contest in a team setting.
 Cricket is the past and the future, with perhaps 2 billion adorers and growing (China is coming on board as we speak).
 Lest we not forget, cricket is an older sport in America than baseball.

-Lagos-team Fegocowosa (in the picture above) have an excellent website for those curious to mend the error of their ways.
+Lagos-team Fegocowosa have an excellent website for those curious to mend the error of their ways.
 The Nigerian Cricket Federation site is not bad either.
 Did you know that Naija’s Under 19 squad is in Africa’s First Division?
-Did you also know, that thanks to the VP, cricket is now compulsory for schoolkids in Kaduna State?
+Did you also know, that thanks to the VP, cricket is now compulsory for school kids in Kaduna State?
 Alhaji Sambo is a man of great vision and accomplishment.

 I have a dream: of hundreds if not thousands of teams, up and down the land; of commercial sponsorship aplenty; of superheroes of the bat and ball from Enugu, Kano and Lagos; of a 20/20 victory over Australia at the Wacca.

-* Jeremy Weate blogs at the very informative Naijablog.
-This post first appeared on his site.
-As Jeremy informed me by email: “… There’s a good book to be written about the globalisation of cricket which takes up the writerly lineage from CLR James to Mike Marqusee and beyond.
-The sport’s colonial heritage always creates deeper political implications than football: witness the Pakistan President getting involved in the latest cricket scandal [during] the recently concluded Pakistan tour of England.
-The sacredness of cricket’s arcane rules reproduce elements of the civilising mission (and responses to it) wherever it is played.”
+There’s a good book to be written about the globalization of cricket which takes up the writerly lineage from CLR James to Mike Marqusee and beyond.
+The sport’s colonial heritage always creates deeper political implications than football: witness the Pakistan President getting involved in the latest cricket scandal during the recently concluded Pakistan tour of England.
+The sacredness of cricket’s arcane rules reproduce elements of the civilizing mission (and responses to it) wherever it is played.